Initial response to engine or steering gear trouble

 When it is likely that safety of navigation will be impaired by a failure to the Steering gear, Propeller, Power generator system, etc., or when it is feared that oil could be discharged unintentionally, the Master shall immediately inform the nearest coastal station or Coast Guard station.

-A Bell book must be used to record significant information pertaining to the vessel’s movements.
+A Bell book must be used to record important information about the vessel's movements.
 There should be sufficient facts to be able to reconstruct the passage.

 Related Information